LS-PWII/composer-basics/README.md

 **Note:** Remember to add a comma before adding this new property.

-After indicating the Namespaces, need to run the command `docker run --rm --interactive --tty -v $(pwd):/app composer dump-autoload` to force composer to update the autoloader located at `./vendor/autoload.php`.
+After indicating the Namespaces, need to run the command `composer dump-autoload` to force composer to update the autoloader located at `./vendor/autoload.php`.

 With this, we are defining a mapping from namespaces to directories.
 The `src/` directory would be in your project root.